-Your business is up and running; your website is online and you have found the perfect niche market to start making money.
+Your business is up and running; your website is online, and you have found the perfect niche market to start making money.

 But then you realize you need to decide one more thing: how to deal with accounting and bookkeeping.

-Accurate bookkeeping will save you money and time in the long-run, so it’s best to tackle it properly from the beginning.
-As the saying goes, death and taxes are inescapable, so let’s see what your options are and how you can manage your bookkeeping needs in a way that suits your business.
+As the saying goes, death and taxes are inescapable, so let’s see what your options are and how you can manage your bookkeeping needs in a way that suits your business with our bookkeeping for beginners guide.

-What Are The Basics Of Bookkeeping?
+The Basics Of Bookkeeping

 Your bookkeeping obligations vary according to the business set up you have chosen.